BunsDev/nftport-nft-portfolio-starter-kit/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests, or build an application of your own.
+Fire away and feel free to contribute!

 ## Questions